mihaiwebdev/Weather-App/README.md

 # How To Run the App

+\*\*NOTE: you need to have docker installed in order to run the command, if you don't have it you can download it from here: https://www.docker.com/products/docker-desktop/

 1. Open a window terminal.

 2. Change directory in the root folder of the project.